-If you’d rather spend the majority of your day relaxing on the beach rather than hoping for a glimpse of endemic animal species the spiny mouse and the Cretan badger (look, we’re all animal lovers here, but sometimes a cocktail on a sun lounger really hits the spot), you can walk a portion of the trail rather than the whole thing - but know you’ll be missing out on a spectacular view of the Libyan Sea at the end of the journey.
+If you’d rather spend the majority of your day relaxing on the beach rather than hoping for a glimpse of the spiny mouse and the Cretan badger (look, we’re all animal lovers here, but sometimes a cocktail on a sun lounger really hits the spot), you can walk a portion of the trail rather than the whole thing.
+But know you’ll be missing out on a spectacular view of the Libyan Sea at the end of the journey.

-When you’re tired and dusty at the end of your day, return to this sleekly modern house in which almost every room has access to an outside space, take a luxurious shower and then enjoy a long, late dinner on the terrace.
+When you’re tired and dusty at the end of your day, return to our home Eulimene, in which almost every room has access to an outside space.
+Take a luxurious shower and then enjoy a long, late dinner on the terrace.
 If you have the energy, you could always take a late-night dip in the pool.

 Relax on Elafonisi beach

-Fans of beaches will be queuing up to stay at this house, which is just 800m away from the nearest stretch of sand.
-As if that wasn’t enough, the private pool comes with a waterfall and the terrace has amazing views over the Mirabello gulf.
+Fans of beaches will be queuing up to stay at our home Kanella, which is just 800m away from the nearest stretch of sand.
+And as if that wasn’t enough, the private pool comes with a waterfall, and the terrace has amazing views over the Mirabello gulf.

 Looking for a vacation house in Crete with plenty of rooms, much like the Minoan Palace?
-We can’t offer you 1,200 bedrooms but this swish pad comes with three separate bedrooms all with their own bathrooms.
+We can’t offer you 1,200 bedrooms, but Good Things Come In Threes, one of our luxury Cretan homes, comes with three separate bedrooms (all with their own bathrooms).
 A spa-like bathroom and heated private pool complete the luxurious picture.

 Discover Psychro Cave

-For a house that is decidedly un cave-like, with glass walls, a freestanding bath with a view of the mountains and even a tennis court, this gorgeously architectural house is ideal for the whole family.
+For a house that is decidedly un cave-like, with glass walls, a freestanding bath with a view of the mountains and even a tennis court, our impressive home The Gleeful Swimmer is ideal for the whole family.
 Just don’t tell the kids about the hot tub so you can keep it all for yourself.